 There is extensive experience within the team, from residential care to frontline social care, and our quality training programmes are continuously refreshed to ensure they are fit for purpose.

 The social care learning programme is an extensive programme, covering all disciplines applicable to social workers, and runs over a 12 month period.
 The programme is determined by feedback from employees via the individual appraisal process, senior managers and the children’s workforce development group.
-This programme will contribute toward assisting social workers to achieve recognised continued professional development (CPD) to maintain their registration with the HCPC.
+This programme will contribute toward assisting social workers to achieve recognised continued professional development (CPD) to maintain their registration with the Social Work England.